Signs Of Marijuana Use And Abuse: Weed Addiction Symptoms

 Apart from the physical signs above, there are behavioral marijuana signs as well noticeable among users.
 However, due to the hideous nature of abusers, some of the signs require attentive observation.

 - Increased Food Cravings – Cannabis contains an active ingredient known as tetrahydrocannabinol abbreviated as THC.
-Several studies have been conducted, and articles written on how long does THC stay in your system.
+Several studies have been conducted, and articles written on how long does THC stay in the system.
 This is the ingredient behind the food cravings, one of the common behavioral symptoms of marijuana.
 THC stimulates the area of the brain responsible for mood and revitalizes euphoria.
 This stimulation influences appetite for food.

 - Confusion – Addicts of marijuana before and after a sense of orderliness changes drastically.
 Also known as delirium, mental confusion is often accompanied by feelings of grogginess and lack of focus.